fastapi/fastapi/docs/tutorial/dependencies/dependencies-in-path-operation-decorators.md

 ## Dependencies for a group of *path operations*

-Later, when reading about how to <a href="https://fastapi.tiangolo.com/tutorial/bigger-applications/" target="_blank">structure bigger applications</a>, possibly with multiple files, you will learn how to declare a single `dependencies` parameter for a group of *path operations*.
+Later, when reading about how to structure bigger applications ([Bigger Applications - Multiple Files](../../tutorial/bigger-applications.md){.internal-link target=_blank}), possibly with multiple files, you will learn how to declare a single `dependencies` parameter for a group of *path operations*.